lisa-devies/quiz-app/README.md

 streamlit run app.py
 ```

-## Customizing Questions
+### Customizing Questions

-Questions are stored in `questions.json`.
-You can modify this file to add your own questions or change existing ones.
-Each question follows this format:
+Question sets are stored as separate .json files in the questions/ directory.
+Each file is automatically loaded and displayed as a selectable button in the app's sidebar, so there's no need to manually update the code when adding new sets.

+To create your own set of questions, create a new .json file in the questions/ folder (e.g., azure_questions.json).
+Use the following format for each question:

 ```json
 {